anantk2006/vytal/docs/source/api.rst

       - This implementation uses a simple dispersion-based algorithm and may not account for more complex eye movement patterns.
       - The choice of `distance_threshold` and `time_threshold` can significantly affect the results and should be tuned based on the specific use case and recording setup.

+   :raises ValueError:
+      - If 'distance_threshold' or 'time_threshold' is non-positive.
-   :raises ValueError: If `gaze_points` is empty or contains invalid data.
+      - If ``gaze_points`` is empty or contains invalid data.